 Modified meta description

 We all update some wrong words and mistakes from time to time, that happens.
-However, Google shows duplicated meta description, and that’s just a permanent error, come back in a few days or weeks and the duplicate errors will be removed.
+However, Google shows duplicate meta description, and that’s just a permanent error, come back in a few days or weeks and the duplicate errors will be removed.
 That happened to me many times, and you don’t have to worry about updating your post titles, or meta descriptions.

 In the above case, you have to relax and forget the problem completely.
-It’s only a matter patience with the Google system update.
+It’s only a matter of patience with the Google system update.

-Verify the above cases
+Verify the above issues caused the problem?

 To make sure that you don’t have a post duplication that appears in the Google webmaster tools, you need to search Google for that specific post.
 Please be specific as possible and type your post title as below: